cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

-In summary, {{RFC8439}} serves as an excellent example of a well-written cryptography specification, providing clear, precise, and comprehensive information for target audiences alike.
+In summary, {{RFC8439}} serves as an excellent example of a well-written cryptography specification, providing clear, precise, and comprehensive information for implementers, researchers, and protocol designers alike.
 By studying and emulating the structure and content of specifications like {{RFC8439}}, authors can create high-quality specifications that cater to the diverse needs of their target audiences.

 # Examples of Specifications That Could Be Improved